coders-for-labour/dashboard-for-labour/README.md

 # dashboard-for-labour

-Social media tools for activists for #ge17
+Digital campaigning dashboard for activists for #GE20119

 # What's New
 ## version: 1.3.7